Self-Assessment - Is Distance Education for Me?

 - Distance education courses give students greater freedom of scheduling, but they can require more self-discipline than on-campus courses.

-- Some people learn best by interacting with other students and instructors, but distance education courses often do not provide much opportunity for this interaction.
+- Some people learn best by interacting with other students and instructors, but some distance education courses do not provide much opportunity for this interaction.

 - Distance education courses require you to work from written directions without face-to-face instructions.

-- It may take over a week to get comments back by mail from your instructor.
+- It may take over a week to get comments back by email from your instructor.

 - Distance education courses require at least as much time as on-campus courses, if not more.

-- Distance education courses frequently use technology for teaching and communication.
+- Distance education courses use technology for teaching and communication.

-- Printed materials are the primary source of directions and information for distance education courses.
+- Written materials are the primary source of directions and information for distance education courses.

-- All distance education courses require some on-campus visits (exams).
+- Some distance education courses require on-campus meetings or tests.
 Student schedule flexibility is important.

 - Web-based classes require the use of computers to access lecture material, obtain and hand in homework, communicate with instructor, etc. It is important that distance education students have access to a computer and know the basics of the Internet.